roboticslab-uc3m/teo-simox-models/README.md

 ## Instructions

-TEO files are located in /simox/teo, the main file is "TEOSimox.xml".
-Files rearrangement is WIP.
+TEO files are located in /teo, the main file is "TEOSimox.xml".

 ## Kinematic Chains (RobotNodeSets)